 Navigating Child Support Issues In Minnesota

 Parents may not stay together forever, but the bond between parent and child lasts a lifetime.
 When a marriage ends in divorce or when unmarried parents separate, both parents remain responsible for the care and support of the children until emancipation.
-It is often necessary for one parent to provide child support payments to the other for this purpose.
+It is often necessary for one parent to provide child support payments to the other.

 Child Support In Minnesota